chamaeleonidae/api/docs/webhooks/profiles.md

 ## Limits

-- Up to a total of 768 bytes are stored for each scalar value where each Array item and each Hash value can reach this limit
+- Up to a total of 768 bytes are stored for each scalar value where each Array item and each Hash value can reach this limit.
-- See the full page on [Limits](concepts/normalization.md?id=limits) for more info
+- See the full page on [Normalization](concepts/normalization.md?id=limits) for more information on these limits.

 ## Normalization

-- Property names are normalized to lower case and underscored i.e. `userRole` => `user_role`
+- Property names are normalized to lower case and underscored i.e. `userRole` => `user_role`.
-- See the full page on [Normalization](concepts/normalization.md?id=properties) for more info
+- See the full page on [Normalization](concepts/normalization.md?id=properties) for more information on how properties are normalized.